Musialkov/Ancient-Evil-RPG-game/README.md

-# RPG-Project
+# Ancient Evil
-RPG-Project will be a isometric role-playing game.
-I want to combine Gothic atmosphere with Diablo gameplay.
+Ancient Evil is a isometric role-playing game.
+I wanted to combine Gothic atmosphere with Diablo gameplay.

-I am creating this project based on the course https://www.udemy.com/course/unityrpg/ So far i have learnd a lot about:
+I created this project based on the course https://www.udemy.com/course/unityrpg/ So far i have learnd a lot about:
 * Saving system
 * Connections betweens scenes